mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

       2. CHANGE MASTER TO
       3. START SLAVE
 5. Check that all slaves are replicating.

+Failover is considered successful if steps 1 to 3 succeeded, as the cluster then has at least a valid master server.

 **Switchover** swaps a running master with a running slave.
 It does the
 following: